roovo/obsidian-card-board/README.md

 Any task in your vault can appear as a card in a column on a board.
 In order to do this, it must:

-- Be in a markdown file
+- Be in a markdown file.
 - Not be indented.
 - Have the format: `- [ ] Task title`.

 What appears on the card depends on what your task looks like:

-- Anything that is indented under a task will appear in the body of the task
+- Anything that is indented under a task will appear in the body of the task.
-- Indented tasks will appear as subtasks (all subtasks are grouped together)
+  - Indented tasks will appear as subtasks (all subtasks are grouped together).
-- Indented text will appear as notes
+  - Indented text will appear as notes.
-- Tags on the line of the task (or any subtasks) will appear at the top of the card
+- #tags on the line of the task (or any subtasks) will appear at the top of the card.
-- Any due date will appear at the bottom of the card.
+- Due date (if given) will appear at the bottom of the card.

 So, if you had the following in one of your markdown files: